 The Western Australian Museum has 2 convict buttons in the collection.
 The front has a Queen Victoria crown (1837-1901) as well as the words ‘Convict prison’.
 They do not have a makers mark.
 They were uniform buttons for prison wardens.
 Convicts were transported to West Australia (mostly) between 1850-1868.

 In 1803 button moulds were being advertised for sale in the first locally produced newspaper, which suggests local manufacture.
 The following article details the work clothing issued to government workers, including convicts.
 Note that the convicts did not receive an allowance of buttons.
 Presumably they did without if they lost a button.

 From around 1815 free settlers were encouraged to emigrate and set up farms and businesses, to help establish a free, consumer economy and to move away from a convict based society.
 In The Australian (Sydney) on 21st April, 1829 it was reported that “Bullocks horns have lately been collected by two or three industrious men, and cut up and polished into sailors’ or four eyed buttons.
 They also make smaller ones of bone.”
-In the Adelaide Observer on 15th March 1845 an article proudly described wonderful things being produced in the Colony, including “Pressed leather buttons made by an ingenious apparatus which can be attended to by a mere child.”
+In the Adelaide Observer on 15th March 1845 an article proudly described wonderful things being produced in the Colony, including “pressed leather buttons made by an ingenious apparatus which can be attended to by a mere child.”

 Then in 1850 came the gold rush and hundreds of thousands of people flocked here.
-Many of these people would eventually settle on the land or move to the cities to live and work.
+Many of these people would eventually settle on the land or move to the cities and towns to live and work.
 Manufacturing industries were established.
 Two of these to start in earnest in Australia around this time were the pearl-shell and metal/uniform button industries.
 In 1854 a bronze medal was awarded at the Melbourne Exhibition for a “Case of Buttons, the first manufactured in the Colony.”